Choosing Between Internal vs. External TPMS Sensors

 • Battery Life: Internal sensors generally have longer-lasting batteries, often 6 years or more.
 External sensors might need new batteries every 2 years, but you can usually swap them out yourself.

-• My first set of external sensors died after 18 months, and I was kicking myself for not checking the battery rating.
+A set of external sensors can die after just 18 months, so it's worth checking the battery rating before buying.
 External sensors... battery life of 2 years.
 Internal TPMS sensors... battery life of 6 or more years.

 • Durability & Protection: Internal sensors are protected from the elements and physical damage.
 External sensors are more exposed.
-I've seen pictures of external sensors that look like they went through a war zone after just a few months off-road.
+There are plenty of pictures of external sensors that look like they went through a war zone after just a few months off-road.

 • Accuracy: While both can be accurate, internal sensors are often considered slightly more precise because they're mounted directly to the wheel.
 External sensors can sometimes be affected by temperature fluctuations or mounting position. accuracy is spotty.